Rice University logo

 The steps to complete the exam are as follows:

-1. Log-in to view the topic and download the readings;
+1. Log-in and click Start Exam to access the essay topic and download the reading

-2. Write your essay based on the readings,
+2. Write your essay based on the reading

 Evaluation of the CE